Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/patterns/_index.md

 ## Cloud Native
-The solutions are designed and built using the ["Cloud Native"](https://github.com/cncf/toc/blob/master/DEFINITION.md) principles, meaning it is built be scalable applications hosted in public cloud.
+The solutions are designed and built to be ["Cloud Native"](https://github.com/cncf/toc/blob/master/DEFINITION.md), meaning it is built be scalable applications hosted in public cloud.

+There is serveral Architecture Patterns that Cloud Native applications are built on.

 Containers, microservices and declarative APIs exemplify this approach.